-In my clinic I see a great deal of knee pain patients.
+In my chiropractic and sports medicine clinic, I see a great deal of knee pain patients.
 The most common conditions are:

 - Meniscus Tears